 In 1998 the five best grape varieties were selected using the joint vineyard and wine criteria described above.
-These were also sent to the University of Adelaide for virus testing, which turned out negative for all tested samples.
+These selected varieties were also subjected to virus testing, which turned out negative for all tested samples.

 In 1999 the original 108 selected different Malbec grape varieties, including the five best varieties from 1998, were planted at 5,000 feet above sea level in the Gualtallary district of the Tupungato region in Mendoza, Argentina.